system of poultry management varies from country to country. this post is designed to teach a practical guide to systems of poultry management.

 The size of the house depends on the population of the birds.
-The foundation should be made of solid blocks with concrete floor.
-The wall should be made of solid blocks with concrete floor.
+The foundation should be made of solid blocks with concrete floors.
+The wall should be made of solid blocks with concrete floors.

-The wall should be short for good ventilation and adequate supply of light.
-Wire mesh should be used to complete the short walls upwards to the roofing level.
+The wall should be short for good ventilation and an adequate supply of light.
+The wire mesh should be used to complete the short walls upwards to the roofing level.

 Care should be taken in ensuring that all holes are covered upwards to the roof.
-This is to prevent lizards, snakes, rats and wild birds from entering into the house as their presence will disturb the fowls.
+This is to prevent lizards, snakes, rats and wild birds from entering the house as their presence will disturb the fowl.

 The commonest types of roofs used in poultry buildings are: